A comprehensive resource for safe and responsible laser use

 Use and misuse of the NOHD to determine laser hazard distances

-- Sometimes police or press accounts will list scientific descriptions of laser safety, such as the "Nominal Ocular Hazard Distance" or eye safety distance
+- Sometimes police or press accounts will reference scientific descriptions of laser safety, such as the "Nominal Ocular Hazard Distance" or eye safety distance

 For example, a very low-powered 1 milliwatt laser pointer has an NOHD of 23 feet (7 m) while a powerful 100 mW handheld laser has an NOHD of 230 feet (70 m).
 These non-experts will then imply that the laser light can cause eye damage 23 (or 230) feet away.